robinrendle/robinrendle.com/_essays/on-newsletters.md

       <img alt="An enormous steam hammer" src="/uploads/essays/on-newsletters/49-creusot-steam-hammer.jpg" loading="lazy"/>
     </div>
     <div class="slide-text">
-      <p>“But RSS was just for nerds!” you might say.
-Well, RSS-the-technology today is fantastically popular—it’s the machine that powers podcasts.
-So how can RSS be just for nerds if we use it everyday for podcasts?</p>
+      <p>“But <abbr title="Really Simple Syndication">RSS</abbr> was just for nerds!” you might say.
+Well, <abbr title="Really Simple Syndication">RSS</abbr>-the-technology today is fantastically popular—it’s the machine that powers podcasts.
+So how can <abbr title="Really Simple Syndication">RSS</abbr> be just for nerds if we use it everyday for podcasts?</p>
     </div>
   </div>